 Advaita’s products are based on Impact Analysis method that leverages the information about type, function, position and interaction between genes in a given pathway.
 Impact Analysis combines the evidence obtained from the classical enrichment analysis with a novel type of evidence, which measures the actual perturbation on a given pathway under a given condition.
 We illustrate the capabilities of the novel method on four real datasets.
 The results obtained on these data show that Impact Analysis has better specificity and more sensitivity than several widely used pathway analysis methods.

 Hi there.
-Advaita is dedicated to bringing you the most advanced, easiest-to-use Bioinformatics tools out there.
-And that includes educational materials designed to help you take advantage of all the powerful features we offer.
-Our last post about p-value correction factors was a bit confusing.
+Advaita is dedicated to bringing you the most advanced, easiest-to-use bioinformatics tools out there.
+And that includes educational materials designed to help you take advantage of all the powerful features we offer, including p-value correction factors.
 This blog post explains how each method works, so you can decide when to use each one.

 We are lucky to have a few bioinformaticians around the office, including Dr. Sorin Draghici our CEO and founder.
 If you don’t have a bioinformatics expert in-house, you might want to pick up his book.
 It’s full of useful information, and I think the best part about it is how easy it is to read— he makes it fun!
 For now, if you want to know more about getting the most from your analyses, read on…